phnthnhnm/comic-optimizer/README.md

 ## Features

-- Batch optimize comic folders into CBZ files
+- Batch optimize comic folders into CBZ/CBR/ZIP files
-- Optional lossy compression
+- Select from multiple pingo presets (customizable in `preset.json`)
+- See the exact pingo command that will be run for each preset
 - Option to skip pingo optimization
 - Modern, easy-to-use GUI